What is Cannabigerol or CBG?

 - It is an antidepressant

-- CBG inhibits keratinocyte proliferation suggesting utility in psoriasis
+- CBG inhibits skin irritation and redness in psoriasis

-- It is a relatively potent TRPM8 antagonist for possible application in prostate cancer, and detrusor (muscle) over-activity and bladder pain.
+- It is a relatively potent application in prostate cancer and bladder pain

-- It is powerful agent against Methicillin-resistant Staphylococcus aureus (MRSA), a drug-resistant bacteria.
+- It is powerful agent against MRSA infections and other drug-resistant bacteria